Quick Answer

 What Notion Does Best

 Notion shines when you need to share information across a team.
-Its database views — including tables, kanban boards, calendars, and galleries — make it a lightweight project management tool as well as a note-taking app.
+Its database views, including tables, kanban boards, calendars, and galleries, make it a lightweight project management tool as well as a note-taking app.

-It also integrates with tools like Slack, Google Drive, and GitHub.
+It also integrates with Slack, Google Drive, and GitHub.
 For anyone juggling multiple apps, that connectivity is a real time-saver.
 The learning curve is moderate, but most users feel comfortable within a few days.

 What Is Obsidian and Who Is It For?

 Obsidian is a local-first note-taking app built around plain text Markdown files.
-Unlike Notion, your notes live on your device — not on a company’s server.
+Unlike Notion, your notes live on your device, not on a company’s server.
 It launched in 2020 and has built a devoted following among writers, researchers, and developers.
 The app is developed by Dynalist Inc., a small independent software company, which contributes to its reputation as a privacy-respecting, user-first tool.

 The app’s defining feature is its graph view, which maps connections between your notes visually.
 This suits people who think in networks and want to see how ideas link together over time.